Stranger Things 4 gets a release date – and it's coming in two parts

-Finally, after a near two-year wait, Netflix has revealed the Stranger Things season 4 release date.
-And, in a first for the hit Netflix show, its next instalment will arrive in two parts.
+Finally, after a near two-year wait for its next instalment, Netflix has revealed the Stranger Things season 4 release date.
+And, in a first for the wildly popular show, its next season will arrive in two parts.

 Stranger Things season 4 volume 1 will launch exclusively on Netflix on Friday, May 27.
 Then, fans will have an agonizing wait for Stranger Things season 4 volume 2 to arrive.
 The second half of the supernatural horror Netflix series will land on the streaming giant on Friday, July 1.